gregoryjsmith/expense-check-code-challenge/README.md

 This app was built using `create-react-app` with the TypeScript template.

+Code style is prettier with a few opinionated options provided.

-Most of the requirements for the challenge are met using the files in the `src/components` and `src/utilties` folders.
+Most of the requirements for the challenge were using the files in the `src/components` and `src/utilties` folders.

-I've used the base `App` component to render two different versions of the `Swatch` component.
+I've used the base `App` component simply to render two different versions of the `Swatch` component.

 The first render is the out-of-box version, and the second is the extended version.